AussieSeaweed/gameservice/docs/source/examples.rst

    # Create a three player rock paper scissors game.
    game = RockPaperScissorsGame(3)

+   # The winners of the game (None if the game is not yet terminal).
+   game.winners
+   # The losers of the game (None if the game is not yet terminal).
+   game.losers

    # Get the first player.
    player = game.players[0]

+   # The hand of the player.
+   player.hand

    # Throw a random hand.
    player.throw()